linliu-stats/DeepMed/README.md

-# DeepMed: Semiparametric Causal Mediation Analysis with Deep Learning
+# DeepMed: Semiparametric Causal Mediation Analysis with Debiased Deep Learning
 DeepMed is an approach for semi-parametric causal mediation analysis to estimate the natrual (in)direct effects of a binary treatment on an outcome of interet.
 DeepMed adopts the deep neural networks to estimate the nuisance parameters involved in the influence functions of the potential outcomes.
 ## Setup
 The DeepMed package will use the R package "keras" to establish the neural networks.
 It also depends on the R package "foreach" for parallel computation.
 Therefore, make sure that these packages have been installed.